keylime/enhancements/7_multi-tenancy.md

 | role_name | String                                                              |
 | group_id  | String (declarative mapping to the groups and users table)          |

-Amendments will be made to the `verifiermain` table create s declarative mapping to the groups table of the `verifiermain:agent_id` row.
+Amendments will be made to the `verifiermain` table create to declarative mapping to the groups table of the `verifiermain:agent_id` row.

 The `werkzeug` library will be used for secure password salting of database